MusicDataset/md_homepage/content/musics/s/SonataNo.26in3-flatMajorOp.81a(2nd&3rdMovements)(2)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 26 in 3-flat Major Op.
+title: Sonata No. 26 in 3-flat Major Op.
 81a (2nd & 3rd Movements) (2)
 description: This is the description for Sonata No. 26 in 3-flat Major Op.
 81a (2nd & 3rd Movements) by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]